spautz/changesets-changelog-format/packages/changesets-format-with-git-links/README.md

 ## What is this?

 [Atlassian Changesets](https://github.com/changesets/changesets) is a changelog management tool.
-Its default changelog formatter generates a plain list of changes.
+Its default changelog formatter only generates a plain list of changes.

-**This package adds links to the git commits, issues, and pull requests where your changesets were added.**
+This package adds links to the git commits, issues, and pull requests where your changesets were added.

-The result is comparable to the output of other common changelog managers, such as [standard-version](https://github.com/conventional-changelog/standard-version/blob/master/CHANGELOG.md) and [Release Please](https://github.com/googleapis/release-please/blob/main/CHANGELOG.md).
+The result is similar to the output of other common changelog managers, such as [standard-version](https://github.com/conventional-changelog/standard-version/blob/master/CHANGELOG.md) and [Release Please](https://github.com/googleapis/release-please/blob/main/CHANGELOG.md).

 ## Setup